 A thematic approach to developing proficiencies in advanced sculptural practices.
 From consideration of particular topics and advanced problems in composition and content, a variety of traditional and contemporary sculptural applications leading toward individualized expression are explored.
-This course may be repeated. (\$20 lab fee.)
-Recommended: ART 1214 and ART 2164.
+This course may be repeated. (\$25 lab fee) Recommended: ART 1214 and ART 2164.
 Prerequisites: ART 2514 or instructor's permission.
 Course rotation: Typically fall.
 General Education: Intermediate - Inquiry & Analysis.

-3624 - Art Education 6-12 - 4 credit hours
+3623 - Art Education 6-12 - 3 credit hours

 Provides preparation for teaching middle and high school art classes.
-Topics will include examining the philosophical roots of art education; planning of verbal and visual activities, approaches to teaching, and preparations for students; promoting creativity and reflection, diversity and interdisciplinary connections; teaching art criticism and history; and addressing national standards and teacher competencies.
+Topics will include examining the philosophical roots of art education; designing instruction and assessment for the lesson plan and unit based on Kentucky Core Academic Standards; promoting creativity and reflection, diversity and interdisciplinary connections; teaching art criticism and history; and addressing national standards and teacher competencies.
 Studio and writing intensive activities are required.
-Includes field hours.
-Also listed as EDUC 3624.
-Prerequisites: ART 1214, ART 2164, and ART 2614, or instructor's permission.
+Also listed as EDUC 3623.
+Prerequisites: ART 1214, ART 2164, and ART/EDUC 2613, or instructor's permission.
 Course rotation: Offered as needed.